lsst-pst/survey_strategy/fbs2.x_notes/fbs2.x.md

 ## Rolling experiments ##

-We test rolling with different fractions of the sky (half, third, sixth), and two different strenths (50% and 90%).
+We test rolling with different fractions of the sky (half, third, sixth), and two different strengths (50% and 90%).
 Our baseline of half sky at 80-90% seems fairly close to ideal.
 Rolling with smaller area can boost SNe and TDE metrics, but at significant penalty for proper motions and faint NEOs.

 Turning off rolling gives a modest boost to astrometry metrics, but is very bad for almost all transients.